 If you want healthy fish, one tip is to buy ethically and from trusted local sellers.

-Why Do Fish Die In A Bowl?
+Why Are My Tropical Fish Dying In A Bowl?

 Everyone loves a fishbowl.
 It’s the ultimate centerpiece.
 But small fish aren’t an interior décor statement; they’re living, breathing creatures.
 And by putting them in a bowl, you’re practically sentencing them to death.